 The first sign that a high oil pressure problem is lurking in the shadows will be a blinking oil pressure warning light on the dashboard.
-As soon as the PCM notices that the pressure is out of threshold, no matter whether it’s too low or too high in fact, it will send a signal to light up the oil pressure light.
+As soon as the PCM notices that the pressure is out of the threshold, whether it’s too low or too high, it will send a signal to light up the oil pressure light.

-On newer car models, instead of a warning light, your dashboard may display something like “High oil pressure” or “oil system problem” in the information panel.
+Instead of a warning light on newer car models, your dashboard may display something like “High oil pressure” or “oil system problem” in the information panel.
 In that case, you should stop the car as soon as you safely can.
 Driving with an incorrect oil pressure can quickly and extensively damage an engine, sometimes even to the point of no return.

 Whining Sound Coming From The Engine

-Whenever the oil pressure goes out of range, the added pressure will put stress to the engine components, resulting in a whining sound following the rpm of the engine.
-The same symptom can happen after the timing belt has been replaced and it’s been installed too tight.
+Whenever the oil pressure goes out of range, the added pressure will put stress on the engine components, resulting in a whining sound following the engine’s rpm.
+The same symptom can happen after the timing belt has been replaced and installed too tight.
 Any faulty bearing can also produce a noise sounding exactly like a high oil pressure condition.
 Keep this in mind when trying to locate a whining engine sound.

-Trained ears like those of a certified mechanic should be able to easily differentiate both problems and make sure you aren’t looking for a problem that isn’t even there or replace perfectly healthy parts for no reason.
+Trained ears like those of a certified mechanic should easily differentiate both problems and make sure you aren’t looking for a problem that isn’t even there or replace perfectly healthy parts for no reason.

 Lack Of Power

-If the oil pressure gets really out of control, it could even stop the different components from moving or at least slow down their movement.
-The lubrication system and especially the section related to the lubrication of the crankshaft bearing, also called journal bearings, needs to be finely tuned to properly work.
-Even a slight drop or rise in pressure can greatly affect its efficiency and damage vital components.
+If the oil pressure gets really out of control, it could stop the different components from moving or at least could slow down their movement.
+The lubrication system, especially the section related to the crankshaft bearing’s lubrication, also called journal bearings, needs to be finely tuned to work correctly.
+Even a slight drop or rise in pressure can significantly affect its efficiency and damage vital components.

-Oil overflowing inside the combustion chambers can also prevent the spark plugs from igniting the fuel which will result in engine misfires and, ultimately, engine stalls.
+Oil overflowing inside the combustion chambers can also prevent the spark plugs from igniting the fuel, which will result in engine misfires and, ultimately, engine stalls.
 Once a spark plug is wet with oil, it won’t be able to spark anymore until it’s been thoroughly cleaned.
-If, when you step on the gas pedal, the engine dies out and you can see blue smoke coming out of the exhaust, your engine is burning oil.
-Oil consumption problems aren’t always related to a high oil pressure condition as it can also be caused by worn-out piston rings but if your engine is dying out when accelerating and blowing smoke, it’s strongly recommended to have it checked anyway.
+If you step on the gas pedal, the engine dies out, and you can see blue smoke coming out of the exhaust; your engine is burning oil.
+Oil consumption problems aren’t always related to a high oil pressure condition, as worn-out piston rings can also cause it.
+Still, if your engine is dying out when accelerating and blowing smoke, it’s strongly recommended to have it checked anyway.

 What Causes High Oil Pressure